swcarpentry/python-novice-inflammation/_episodes/08-defensive.md

 {: .error}

-The post-conditions on lines 17 and 18 help us catch bugs by telling us when our calculations cannot have been correct.
+The post-conditions on lines 17 and 18 help us catch bugs by telling us when our calculations might have been incorrect.
 For example,
 if we normalize a rectangle that is taller than it is wide everything seems OK: